 Browser’s Settings Page

 You could also change the default browser directly from the desired web browser’s settings menu.
-However, the steps aren’t universal; different browsers can set them as the default ones at various locations.
+However, the steps aren’t universal; different browsers can set them as default at various locations.

 In this regard, we have listed the steps for Chrome, and others might also be along similar lines.

-Here are the steps to set the Google Chrome browser as the default browser on Mac Computer:
+Here are the steps to set the Chrome browser as default:

 - Launch the Chrome browser on your Mac.